im-sandbox-suryaraghava80/copilot-training/Designing-and-Implementing-APIs .md

 # Designing and Implementing APIs with GitHub Copilot

-In this workshop, we will be building a REST API backend for a microservice application in Go (or your preferred language) using **GitHub Copilot**.
+In this slide, we’ll explore how GitHub Copilot can assist you building a REST API backend for a microservice application in Go (or your preferred language) using **GitHub Copilot**.

 ## Introduction